-MRR AND USING TH HE RECORD REVIEW TOOL Learning Activities: Lectures, small group tasks, individual practice with feedback.
-Learning Objectives: • Trainees will become familiar with the numerous provider medical record layouts and design and how to find the information required for the MRR tool. • Trainees will acquire expertise in correctly scoring the record review tool on different types of medical records.
-Trainee will become proficient in scoring the medical record tool.
-Outcome Measures: • Trainees will have scored one scenario and one medical record and received feedback on scoring relative to other reviewers' scoring and the benchmark scoring. • In small groups, trainees will have scored two medical records and received feedback on scoring relative to reviewers' scoring and the benchmark scoring.
-Trainees will have achieved a score of 80% IRR testing on two medical records.
+- 1. Trainees will have scored one scenario and one medical record and received feedback on scoring relative to other reviewers' scoring and the benchmark scoring. - 2.
+In small groups, trainees will have scored two medical records and received feedback on scoring relative to reviewers' scoring and the benchmark scoring.

+Trainees will have achieved a score of 80% Inter Rater Reliability testing on two medical records.